SM 25x300 [2xM8] / N42 - magnetic roller

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these products have the potential to hinder the diagnostic process when they are in the body.
+- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
+Furthermore, small elements of these products are able to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.